DilanCF/CMSC412_notes/lecture/Lecture16.md

 Less page faults will occur when we prioritize the pages that are cesses the most

-Whatever page was requested, we ened to bring it in
+Whatever page was requested, we need to bring it in

-If there is a page not to be referecnes at all and we toss it, not consequences
+If there is a page not to be references at all and we toss it, not consequences

 The page that is used longest time in the future is tossed, will give better performance